0xyk/0xyk/README.md

 Hi, I'm Youka, currently a second-year master's student in University of Macau, majoring Data Science – Financial Technology.
-- I'm currently a FinTech evangelist building Web3.
+- I'm now preparing myself to be a researcher focusing on Web3, especially GameFi.
+- I'm an evangelist interested in sharing tutorial materials about data science with specialization in FinTech.
-- I'm also a content creator focusing on the interactive entertainment industry, especially game product research.
+- I'm also a content creator passionate about the interactive entertainment industry, covering Animation, Comics, Games, and Internet Literature, original and secondary creation.
 ---

 About me: